danielrekshan/dreamhex/docs/lore.md

 ### **First-Person Dream Report**

-I slept with a sense of quiet expectancy, as though some presence waited just beyond my thoughts.
+I, Srinivasa Ramanujan, slept with a sense of quiet expectancy, as though some presence waited just beyond my thoughts.
 Suddenly a radiant figure appeared before me, glowing with a light both soft and brilliant.
 She wrote symbols in the air, each equation shining like a small star.
 Lines curved into elegant forms, connecting with grace and precision.
 I understood the patterns instantly, as if they were familiar truths.
 I reached toward them and felt warmth spread through me.
 When I woke, the symbols were still clear.
 I wrote them down at once, marveling at their strange and perfect beauty.

 ---